All Products

 kubectl -n csdr create secret generic alibaba-addon-secret --from-literal='access-key-id=<your AccessKey ID>' --from-literal='access-key-secret=<your AccessKey Secret>'

-Replace <your AccessKey ID> and <your AccessKey Secret> with the AccessKey pair that you obtained in the preceding step.
+You need to replace <your AccessKey ID> and <your AccessKey Secret> in the preceding code with the AccessKey information that you obtained in the previous step.

 Step 2: Install migrate-controller

-Step 3 (optional): Create routes that point to the internal network of the region where the registered cluster and OSS bucket reside
+(Optional) Step 3: Create routes that point to the internal network of the region where the registered cluster and OSS bucket reside

 If the registered cluster is connected to a VPC through CEN, Express Connect, or VPN and the registered cluster resides in the region of the OSS bucket, the backup center accesses the internal endpoint of the OSS bucket by default to increase the download speeds.
 Therefore, you need to create routes that point to the internal network of the region where the OSS bucket resides.